pranjalhejib/pranjalhejib.github.io/virus-total/README.md

-# Bulk IP Reputation Checker
+# Bulk IP Reputation Checker - VirusTotal API

 A free, browser-based bulk IP reputation lookup tool built for SOC analysts.
 No backend.
 No cost.
 Just open and use.